 Different quality control procedures were adopted to ensure the integrity of the data.
 First, the raw data were visually screened to eliminate errors originating from the measurement devices, including sensors (systematic or random) and errors inherent from measurement procedures and methods.
 Statistical summaries such as average, standard deviation and range were computed to detect and remove anomalous values in the data.
 Then, data were checked for duplicates and remaining outliers.
 The complete list of variables is presented in Table 1.

 4. Data description: an overview

-The following sections present an overview of a subset of selected variables.
+The following sections present an overview of a subset of selected variables from the water column.
 For these selected variables, a brief description of the data collection methods is presented along with general results.

-4. 1 Water masses distribution (Fig. 3)
+4. 1 Water masses distribution (Fig. 4)